sidorof/d3-chart-formats/README.md

 # d3-chart-formats

 This project enables a way of exploring the selection of parameters for D3.js charts.
 D3 is an amazing package, you can do anything with it.
-However, that means that decisions need to be made as to an overall look or aesthetic as well as more detail specifications for how a particular chart should look.
+However, that means that decisions need to be made as to an overall look or aesthetic as well as more detailed specifications for how a particular chart should look.

 The approach taken implements parameters representing thematic types in a hierarchy.
 Depending upon where in the tree the parameters are adjusted, adjustments to themes can be massive or minor tweaks.

 To that end, I have created some classes and functions to make the charts and implemented a minor build using Vue.js and Vuetify.js to play with parameters.

 This is a work in progress.

 General strategy:

+Exploring resizing first: As the chart is resized up or down, a simple mechanism slots in style changes to adjust proportions, font sizes and other characteristics to keep the chart useful at a wide range of resolutions.

+The next step will be to create the mechanism that applies the thematic elements to various kinds of charts.

 D3 class organization
 ```